I work in an industry that is known for making precision measurements. The numbers are used for statistical processing.

 Why are the highways open at all?
 Lets put some reasonable perspective in our decision making.

-So for some sensible guidance right from the VDH website:
+Sensible guidance right from the VDH website:

 How do I protect myself and others from the virus?